 This post contains affiliate links and sales may generate a small commission to support our work at no additional cost to you.

-And don’t forget to bookmark our weekly meal plan ideas for more quick and easy meal planning ideas for spring and summer, coming your way!
+And don’t forget to bookmark our weekly meal plan ideas for more quick and easy meal planning ideas coming your way!
 You can even subscribe to our weekly newsletter and have them pop right in to your inbox each week.
-It’s a reader favorite.
-And I don’t blame them!

-If you don’t have a good sheet pan, you really should grab a couple; you won’t regret that purchase.
+If you don’t have a good sheet pan, you really should grab a couple – trust me, you won’t regret that purchase.
 My favorite is the Nordic Ware Baker’s Half Sheet.
 It’s sturdy and made of pure aluminum so it conducts heat well and won’t warp.

 If you already have a few work-horse sheet pans in your kitchen that just need a good cleaning, be sure to check out our easy homemade solution for cleaning burnt sheet pans, to get them looking GHOR-geous.